flowcommerce/examples-shopify/checkoout-redirect/readme.md

 # Redirect International Customers to Flow

-Some Internation Shoppers and Domestic Shoppers who want to ship internationally are not able to recieve the benefits of Flow when attempting to checkout using the Shopify Checkout.
+Some International Shoppers and Domestic Shoppers who want to ship internationally are not able to receive the benefits of Flow when attempting to checkout using the Shopify Checkout.

 With 3 small changes to the **checkout.liquid** file, those customers will be able to use the full benefits of Flow.